 At the same time, in addition to what human beings were doing to each other, people were becoming more mindful of what human beings were doing to the environment they were living in, the very planet itself.
 When the pictures of that planet were released, concern for the state of the Earth was thrust forward in the minds of people.
 Earthrise kick-started the environmental movement, leading to the first Earth Day less than two years later, and two years later, the release of Blue Marble firmly cemented environmentalism.
 It has been that way ever since.
 The Space Race gave everybody the ability to look at their whole planet from afar.
 It opened up a world of inspiration.

 That inspiration, ironically, was only made possible by the very processes enabling the degradation of the planet.
 Space exploration is the very height of what human beings can do thanks to their technological advancement which the Earth cannot handle.
 Indeed, the whole point was brought home through the Earth photographs.
 In the past, the world really was immense and humans were just a tiny part of it.
-But when we have reached the point in which we can leave the world and look at it from afar, we have clearly shrunk the world considerably and made it more vulnerable to our presence.
+But when we have reached the point at which we can leave the world and look at it from afar, we will find that we have shrunk the world considerably and made it more vulnerable to our presence.

 At the same time that we are ruining the world more and more, we are becoming more and more able to experience the world in all its majesty and beauty.
 It is from up close as well as from afar.
 Thus, many of us have easy access to an endless supply of photos and videos of the natural environment everywhere.
 Some of us also can easily and quickly visit natural environments across the world.
 By hopping onto airplanes, we can go hiking through a mountainous landscape one month, and trek through a tropical rainforest the next month.
 That makes globe-trotters and tourists potential forces for environmental awareness.

 In addition to this, Mankind’s scientific knowledge is accumulating at a tremendous pace.
 While subduing and altering the earth, we can meticulously study it.
 We are learning about our natural environment at roughly the same pace we are losing it and this holds the key to what hope there is for the planet’s future.
-Our learning tells us how detrimental our actions are in so many ways.
+Our learning tells us how detrimental our actions are to our planet – and in so many ways.

 Earth simply is not designed to accommodate the modern civilization and our burgeoning population.
 It is limited in its capacity to support us and its ability to sustain us is ephemeral in many ways.
 We are also changing it to a great extent and harming it severely.
 The entire planet is enormous and humans are insignificant compared to it.
 But that only means that we cannot affect the bulk of the planet, the huge quantities of metal and rock making up its insides.
 What is in severe trouble is the natural environment that makes up the surface of the Earth, the air, water, and sediment covering the planet in thin layers.
 This global environment is home to the biosphere, the living things which inhabit it thickly and which have also shaped it and influence it heavily.
 Human beings have made themselves the dominant life form on Earth and their dominance is spreading endlessly.
 They now pretty much rule over the biosphere and have taken on the role of shaping air, water, and earth.
 The environment, however, is very fragile and all the rapid change we are creating haphazardly is not going well.